sattlerc/hott-reading-course/README.md

   Chapter I (particularly Sections 1–4) of the course book can bring you up to speed.

 For PhD students:
-* Contact the course-responsible teacher with your background in type theory or category theory.
+* Contact the course-responsible teacher with your background.

 ## Design